CAADE/edgeville/docs/Solution/Analytics/SubSystem-Analytics.rst

 Physical Architecture
 ---------------------

-The Analytics subsystem is is physically laid out on a hybrid cloud infrastructure.
+The Analytics subsystem is is physically laid out on a multi cloud infrastructure.
 Each microservice is shown how they connect to each other.
 All of the micro-services communicate to each other and the main app through a REST interface.
 A CLI, REST or Web interface for the app is how other subsystems or actors interact.
 Requests are forwarded to micro-services through the REST interface of each micro-service.